 Read our guide on extended software development teams.

-Managing IT vendor is seldom handled by just one person in your company.
+Managing IT vendor, especially in lean enterprises, is seldom handled by just one person in your company.
 Much more often there are multiple people involved on both sides, leading to ample opportunities for mixed or crossed signals.
 The following are some typical roles, assuming a project or program that involves internal resources as well as one or more partners:

 The roles and responsibilities of these titles vary depending upon the phase of the partner relationship.
 An excellent way to clarify all of the roles involved in a partnership is to use a modified RACI diagram, like the one below.
 In this figure, the roles are printed along the vertical axis and the major process responsibilities for a hypothetical company are written along the horizontal axis.